philip-soft/cupertino_calendar_picker/README.md

 ## Features

-* **iOS Style**: The cupertino calendar follows the design principles of iOS, ensuring consistency and familiarity for iOS users.
+* **iOS Style**: The cupertino calendar picker follows the design principles of iOS, ensuring consistency and familiarity for iOS users.
 * **Smooth Animations**: Enjoy fluid animations that enhance the overall look and feel of the calendar, providing a polished user experience.
 * **Customizable**: Easily customize the appearance of the calendar to match your app's theme and branding.
 * **Intuitive Interactions**: Users can effortlessly navigate through years, months and interact with the calendar thanks to its intuitive design.